 The Kylesku Bridge was opened on 8 August 1984 by the queen after 2 years of construction costing £4 million.
-The bridge was planned in 1987 when many residents were unhappy with the poor state of Lairg’s roads; this led to Lairg being known as “Lairgh oot o’ Sprott” or “Lairgh out o’ Spots”.
+The bridge was constructed as planned in 1987 when many residents were unhappy with the poor state of Lairg’s roads; this led to Lairg being known as “Lairgh oot o’ Sprott” or “Lairgh out o’ Spots”.

 The bridge has been featured in Game of Thrones, Harry Potter and the Deathly Hallows Part 2, and many other films.
 The bridge has appeared in many car TV adverts and also has appeared in TV programmes such as Top Gear.

 Where Is Kylesku bridge Located?

-The Kylesku bridge is located in the Kylestrome in North West Scotland.
+The Kylesku bridge is located in the village of Kylestrome in North West Scotland.
 It crosses the Kyle of Tongue River and connects Kyleakin with Tongue.
 The bridge is 79 metres high and spans 276m.

-This car park had a food van serving fish and chips when we were there, which seemed quite a popular spot for people stopping to take photos and admire the bridge and the beautiful surrounding scenery.
+This car park had a food van serving fish and chips when we were there last summer, which seemed quite a popular spot for people stopping to take photos and admire the bridge and the beautiful surrounding scenery.

 How To Get to Kylesku bridge?

-There are two lanes for traffic on each side of the bridge, which can carry around 4 vehicles per minute in both directions.
+There are two lanes for traffic on each side of the main span of the bridge, which can carry around 4 vehicles per minute in both directions.
 The Kylesku Bridge provides a much-needed connection between two parts of the region which had been previously separated by a single track road.